denten-books/plain-text/4-format.md

 > structure is that of a micromolecular code of command and control
 > [@baudrillard_selected_1988, 139-140].

+Somewhere between the sites of storage (what is) and projection (what appears to be), the computed sign undergoes a series of structural transformations.
+In the last chapter, we saw a glimpse of that process.
+What started out as a thought became a letter, a signal, a magnetic mark, a ray of light, and a phase of the liquid crystal.
+And in a chapter before that we saw the transformation of the sign being governed by control codes.
+Control languages guide thought through its series of transformations during transmission.
+Control languages break thought up into differentiated units and assemble it back together into a continuous, affective whole.
+Transformation or formatting is the essence of control.
+For example, imagine if we were to communicate through telegraph in two different languages.
+Aside from our communication, I would occasionally send a control code to your receiving device to change from the mode of "English language" into the "French language" language mode.
+The programming sign, in that sense, is what Baudrillard calls a purely "tactical" signal.
+Unlike figurative language, programming languages are imperative.
+They do not stand for action.
+Rather, they *are* pure action, stripped of "references," "resemblances", and "designations."
+The difference between representation is control is one of brute force.
+It is in the difference between a restraining order and physical restraint.
+The restraining order *represents* the calling forth of power.
+The physical restraint *enacts* the exercise of power.
+Like all violence it does not stand for anything.
+It is an arrangement, a rearrangement of matter.

 Wittgenstein: pretending to read.
 Pretending to understand.
 Turing's answer the imitation game.